 Calls to customer service

-France’s customer service doesn’t have the best reputation and aside from all the bad service, they make it difficult to get ahold of them via phone!
+France’s customer service doesn’t have the best reputation and aside from all the poor service, they make it difficult to get ahold of them via phone!
 Why?
 Because the customer has to pay for the call.
-And you’d think for a call that you pay for that they’d have enough employees to field the calls, but nope.
+And you’d think for a call that you pay for that they’d have enough employees to field the calls, but nope, I often wait on hold for a few minutes before I speak to anyone.

-You call, pay anywhere from 10 to 30 cents/minute (in most cases) and wait.
+You call the number, pay anywhere from 10 to 30 cents/minute (in most cases) and wait.
 And wait some more.
 Then maybe your issue will be resolved and maybe it won’t.
 But you’ll see a nice reminder of the call on your phone bill!
 So always check the fine print before calling up customer service because most of the time, these calls are not free in France.

 Bank accounts & debit card

-For the sake of comparison, my American accounts have always been free (unless I dip below $100) along w/the debit card.
-And maybe you’d think these fees at French banks help to provide customers with great service.
+For the sake of comparison, my American accounts and cards have always been free (unless I dip below $100).
+Maybe you’d think these fees at French banks help to provide customers with great service or fancy options.
 Nope — my bank is closed Mondays, closed from 12 to 2 p.m. daily and only open ’til noon on Saturday.
-And of course no drive through!
+And of course no drive through or card customization options.
+I didn’t even choose my own PIN!

 9 Handy tips for grocery shopping in France >>